 Session View is an investigation tool that allows you to examine Linux process data organized in a tree-like structure according to the Linux logical event model, with processes organized by parentage and time of execution.
 It displays events in a highly readable format that is inspired by the terminal.
 This makes it a powerful tool for monitoring and investigating session activity on your Linux infrastructure and understanding user and service behavior.

-- Interactive and non-interactive processes: Processes and services with or without a controlling tty.
+- Interactive and non-interactive processes: Processes and services with or without a controlling terminal.